I like this a dual-LED flasher circuit. Someone calls a blinking LED circuit. They have two LEDs flash alternately.

 Finally, the Flash rate is easily changed simply by changing one, or both, of the timing capacitors C1 and C2.
 Reducing them will fast the flash rate.
 When they have different values, one LED will stay on longer than the other.

 This circuit is so easy, learning how it works is interesting.
 I will tell you the step of its working.
-Note: It may incorrect in full academic principles.
+Note: It may be incorrect in full academic principles.
 I hope you understand it easily.

 First of all, suppose that Q1 works first.
-It is a PNP-transistor that works as a switch.
+It is a PNP transistor that works as a switch.
 We need to feed a polarity voltage.
 It will work only on the negative voltage.

 You look at the circuit diagram below.

-• Second, At the same time, some current also flows to charged C1 through R4 to ground.
+- Second, At the same time, some current also flows to charged C1 through R4 to ground.

-• Third, since the voltage across R4 or Base of Q2 is positive.
+- Third, since the voltage across R4 or Base of Q2 is positive.
 So Q2 does not work, LED2 goes out.

 The current comes into C1 slowly until full.

-• First, no current flow through C1.
+- First, no current flow through C1.
 It looks like an opened bridge.

-• Second, a negative current from the ground comes to the base of Q2 through R4.
+- Second, a negative current from the ground comes to the base of Q2 through R4.

-• Third, it makes the Q2 works.
+- Third, it makes the Q2 works.
 So, the current flows to R1, LED to ground.
 Now, LED2 grows up.

-• Fourth, at the same time, some current charges to C2 through R3 slowly.
+- Fourth, at the same time, some current charges to C2 through R3 slowly.
 No negative current flows to bias Q1.
 So it does not work, LED1 goes out.

-Next step in Figure below.
+The next step is in Figure below.

-• First, at the same C2 is fully charged.
+- First, at the same C2 is fully charged.
 So no current through it.

-• Second, the negative voltage flows to the base of Q1.
+- Second, the negative voltage flows to the base of Q1.

-• Third, so Q1 works again.
+- Third, so Q1 works again.
 Then, the current flows to LED1 through the collector and emitter, R1 to ground.
 The LED1 grows up.
 But LED2 goes out.
 Why?

-• Fourth, since now C1 is discharged to run out.
+- Fourth, since now C1 is discharged to run out.
 It works like a closed bridge.
 Then, C2 passes some positive current to R4 instead of the base of Q2.
 Thus, Q2 does not work, no current through R2 to LED2.
 LED2 goes out.

 This process will work in the loop always follow the principles mentioned above.